Anand-Prasad-14/AngleWish-Django/README.md

 ## Features
 - Upload Excel Sheet: Import your birthday data from an Excel file.
 - Add Data Manually: Add individual records directly into the system.
-- Automatic Email Sending: PyWisher will automatically send birthday wishes via email every year.
+- Automatic Email Sending: AngleWish will automatically send birthday wishes via email every year.

 ## Getting Started
 Follow these steps to get AngleWish up and running on your local machine: